 On 22 June 2016, the day before the announcement of Brexit, I was recognised as having an Exceptional Talent in Digital Technology by endorsement from Tech Nation.

-Tech Nation only issued 200 endorsements per year to individuals wishing to enter or remain in the UK under the Tech Nation Exceptional Talent Visa Scheme.
+At the time, Tech Nation only issued 200 endorsements per year to individuals wishing to enter or remain in the UK under the Tech Nation Exceptional Talent Visa Scheme (now Global Talent Visa).
 With Manchester being one of the cities in the North that benefits from the fast track route, I was able to take this opportunity and apply for the 18 working day fast track route to endorsement.
+The cap is now lifted under the new Global Talent Visa scheme and there is no limit to how many Tech Nation or the other endorsing bodies can endorse and there is no longer a fast track option for those wishing to relocate to the North of England.

-The Tech Nation Exceptional Talent Visa is a new 2 step process and scheme introduced by the UK Government in 2015 to assist the UK economy in bringing the best talent from around the world to the UK.
+The Tech Nation Global Talent Visa is a 2 step process and scheme introduced by the UK Government in 2015 to assist the UK economy in bringing the best talent from around the world to the UK.

-It means that I can continue my journey as the Founder & CEO of Made With Glove Ltd in Manchester and to scale my company to a global level.
+It meant that I could continue my journey as the Founder & CEO of Made With Glove Ltd in Manchester and to scale my company to a global level.

-I met the strict criteria listed by Tech Nation by providing that I contributed to the Digital Technology industry by promoting Women in Technology by speaking at tech events, being a STEM Ambassador and by mentoring other women in technology.
-Tech City UK also required evidence that I:
+I met the strict criteria listed by Tech Nation by providing evidence that I contributed to the Digital Technology industry by promoting Women in Technology by speaking at tech events, being a STEM Ambassador and by mentoring other women in technology.
+I also co-founded and led a community organisation, Women of Wearables to inspire, promote and connect women in wearable tech, IoT and AR/VR.
+What started in London became a global organisation where in just 18 months, we organically grew our following from 0 to 8000.
+As part of the application, Tech Nation required evidence that I:

-- Made significant technical, commercial, or entrepreneurial contributions in the digital technology sector as the founder of my company, Made With Glove Ltd;
+- Made significant technical, commercial, or entrepreneurial contributions in the digital technology sector as the founder of my company, Made With Glove;

-- Am recognised as a world leading talent in the digital technology sector by speaking and writing about Wearable Technology both in Manchester and London and Women in Tech and Women in Business;
+- Am recognised as a world leading talent in the digital technology sector by speaking and writing about Wearable Technology both in Manchester and London and Women in Tech and Business;

 - Have undergone continuous learning / mastery of new digital skills (commercial or technical) throughout my career; and